ETH3D/badslam/README.md

 #### Build instructions for Linux ####

 Since OpenGV (at the time of writing) always uses the `-march=native` flag, both BAD SLAM and g2o must use this as well.
-(For g2o, check for the `BUILD_WITH_MARCH_NATIVE` CMake option.)
-If there are inconsistencies, the program may crash when OpenGV or g2o functionality is used (i.e., at loop closures).
+(For g2o, check that the `BUILD_WITH_MARCH_NATIVE` CMake option is set to ON.)
+If there are inconsistencies, the program will likely crash when OpenGV or g2o functionality is used (i.e., at loop closures).

 After obtaining all dependencies, the application can be built with CMake, for example as follows: